CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 After initialization, integrate the OTA update functionality into your app.
 This system handles tasks like package creation, version control, distribution, and security.

-For enterprise-level security, Capgo provides both cloud-based and self-hosted options.
+For enterprise-level security, CodePushGo provides both cloud-based and self-hosted options.

-When the integration is complete, build your app and trigger updates using the Capgo CLI.
-Since Capgo works seamlessly with Capacitor 6 and 7, it supports a wide range of modern development environments.
+When the integration is complete, build your app and trigger updates using the CodePushGo CLI.
+Since CodePushGo works seamlessly with Capacitor 6 and 7, it supports a wide range of modern development environments.

 These steps lay the groundwork for thorough OTA update testing, which will be covered in the next section on Testing Methods.